deepak-kumar/GuestPass/README.md

 WIFI:T:<security_type>;S:<ssid>;P:<password>;H:<hidden>;;
 ```

-When scanned with an iPhone or iPad camera (iOS 11+), the device will automatically prompt to join the network - no additional apps needed!
+When scanned with an iPhone camera (iOS 11+), the device will automatically prompt to join the network - no additional apps needed!

 ## Usage

-1. **Open the app** on your iPhone, iPad, or Mac
+1. **Open the app** on your iPhone or Mac
 2. **Network auto-detected** - Your current WiFi network is automatically filled in
 3. **Enter password** - Just type your WiFi password
 4. **Choose security** - Tap WPA (default) or Open for networks without passwords